ServiceNav offers a module in the tool to perform a census of its computer park.

 By default they are inherited from the site's supervision accounts and it is possible to override them during the census.

-Click on the button Validate to start the census.
+Click on Click Apply to start the census.
 From then on, a progress bar appears.
 It is automatically refreshed every 15 seconds.
 This allows you to evaluate the progress of the census.

-The results table is the central element of the census module.
-It allows to consult and exploit the data brought back by the discovery of the network.
+The results table is the central element of the discovery screen.
+It allows visibility of the data retrieved by the network discovery.

 In the displayed result, we can see the status of the 3 tested protocols